Draft Model Curriculum StandardsBackground information of the revise Career Technical Education Model Curriculum Standards and Framework.

 The Career Technical Education (CTE) Model Curriculum Standards are designed to assist California districts and schools in developing high quality curriculum and instruction to help ensure students are career and college ready and to prepare them for future careers.
 The model standards were created with assistance from more than 300 representatives from business, industry, postsecondary, and secondary education and were reviewed by nearly 1000 representatives including members of the general public.
 The standards are rigorous, evidence-based, relevant, and reasonable in scope.
 They offer clear guidelines for course content development and expectations for student achievement.

-Education Code Section 51226 provides legal authority to develop and revise the Career Technical Education standards and framework.
+California Education Code Section 51226 provides legal authority to develop and revise the CTE standards and framework.
 This legislation requires the adoption of CTE standards that incorporate the integration of career technical and academic education no later than June 1, 2005.
 The legislation also states that the model curriculum standards shall be developed on a cyclical basis.
 Given the adoption of the English Language Arts and Mathematics Common Core State Standards (CCSS) and the changes that occurred within the economy since 2005, it was determined that a revision of the CTE standards was necessary to align CTE programs with the new conditions.The California State Plan for Career Technical Education, A BRIDGE TO THE FUTURE 2008–2012, approved by the State Board of Education in May 2008, provides guidance for California’s CTE programs in California.
 The State Plan states, “CTE programs are dynamic; curricula need to stay current with rapid changes in the workplace, requiring ongoing updates and learning on the part of CTE faculty.”
 Revising the CTE standards serves to help CTE programs remain current and relevant with the new economic and educational opportunities within the state.

 The CTE Model Curriculum Standards were first adopted by the State Board of Education (SBE) on May 11, 2005.
 John Kendall and Robert Marzano of the Mid-continent Research for Education and Learning (McREL) developed the model used as the research-based format for the 2005 version of the standards.
 Building on their format, the revised CTE Model Curriculum Standards expands the research base used in writing the standards.
 The additional research includes the Wisconsin Center of Educational Research Depth of Knowledge Levels, the Rigor/Relevance Framework from the International Center for Leadership in Education, and A Model of Learning Objectives based on A Taxonomy for Learning, Teaching and Assessing: A Revision of Bloom’s Taxonomy of Educational Objectives from the Iowa State University Center for Excellence in Learning and Teaching.
 These concepts were incorporated in the Beyond Knowledge Construct used in guiding the development of the new standards.